SkylineCommunications/dataminer-docs/connector-help/connector_help/Tata_Booking_Manager.md

 #### Virtual connection

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

 ## How to Use

-This driver consists of the following pages:
+This connector consists of the following pages:

 - **Bookings**: Contains the **list of active bookings**, which includes running, partial and confirmed bookings.
 Also contains three page buttons that can be used to set booking **details**, **areas** and **statistics**.
 - **Contacts**: Provides an overview of the contacts that can be assigned to a booking.
 Also contains two page buttons that can be used to view **types of contacts** as well as **import** selected contacts through a CSV file.